All Clergy may be contacted at (828)253-9361 or via the email in their bio.

-David Henson joined the staff at Trinity in 2016.
-He was ordained as a priest in 2014 and previously served as a youth minister and as an assistant rector at St. Bartholomew’s Episcopal Church in North Augusta, S.C.
-While in the Diocese of Upper South Carolina, David also served as the chaplain and spiritual director for the Diocesan Youth Council.
+David Henson joined the staff at Trinity in 2016, having previously served as a youth minister and as an assistant rector at St. Bartholomew’s Episcopal Church in North Augusta, S.C.

 Prior to being ordained a priest, David was a newspaper reporter in Northern California for four years and a stay-at-home dad for five .
-He grew up in northern Alabama, earned a B.A. from Samford University in Birmingham, and an M.A. in history from the Graduate Theological Union in Berkeley, California.
+He earned a B.A. from Samford University in Birmingham, Alabama, and an M.A. in history from the Graduate Theological Union in Berkeley, California.

 The Rev. Deacon Timothy Ervolina was ordained to the vocational Diaconate in 1999 in the Diocese of Central Florida.

 His Diaconal ministry has centered on establishing social justice, especially in health care, education and income inequality.
 He served a number of parishes as Deacon in Central Florida and South Carolina before moving to Asheville at the end of 2018.